 Experience our all-new general admission open floor plan and standing room area!
 Reserved seating will be available in the balcony.
 Seats will also be available in the rear sections on the first floor, but they will be general admission.

 Bright Eyes have partnered with PLUS1 so that $1 per ticket goes to supporting the Asylum Seeker Advocacy Project and their work to provide over 200,000 asylum seekers with legal and community support https://www.asylumadvocacy.org/

 SHOW COVID POLICY:

 Please note Bright Eyes is requiring all fans to provide proof of a negative COVID-19 test within 72 hours OR full COVID-19 vaccination for entry.
-This performance also requires all patrons wear a mask regardless of vaccination status.
 More details available at charlestonmusichall.com/faqs.

 Bright Eyes has a special show planned for you highlighting their latest album, Down in the Weeds, Where the World Once Was, as well as selections from their entire catalogue.